1927 Yale Bulldogs football team: National championship debate

 After the season ended, sports writers debated over which college football team should be recognized as the national champion.
 The leading contenders were Yale, Illinois, and Georgia.
-Among selectors who have sought to name a retroactive national champion, most have chosen Illinois or Georgia, though Yale was chosen by the College Football Researchers Association.
+Among selectors who have sought to name a retroactive national champion, most have chosen Illinois or Georgia.
+Yale was chosen in 1937 by the Boand System and later by the College Football Researchers Association.

 In the second game of the season, Yale lost to Georgia in head-to-head competition.
 A Yale fumble at its own nine-yard line set up an early Georgia touchdown, and the Bulldogs led by a 14-to-10 score at halftime.
 Neither team was able to score in the second half.
 Later in the game, Yale drove toward a potential game-winning touchdown, but Yale halfback Bruce Caldwell fumbled as he was about to cross the goal line.
 Georgia was later shut out in the final game of the season in its rivalry game against Georgia Tech.
 Both teams ended the season with one loss.